jdbalistreri/PluggedIn/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Blog Creation (~1 day)
+### Phase 1: User Authentication, Profile Creation (~1 day)
 I will implement user authentication in Rails based on the practices learned at App Academy.
-By the end of this phase, users will be able to create blogs using a simple text form in a Rails view.
+By the end of this phase, users will be able to create an account using a simple text form in a Rails view.
+A user's profile will be automatically created with blank values upon sign-up.
 The most important part of this phase will be pushing the app to Heroku and ensuring that everything works before moving on to phase 2.

 [Details][phase-one]

-### Phase 2: Viewing Blogs and Posts (~2 days)
+### Phase 2: Profile Detail and Experiences (~2 days)
-I will add API routes to serve blog and post data as JSON, then add Backbone models and collections that fetch data from those routes.
-By the end of this phase, users will be able to create blogs and view both blogs and posts, all inside a single Backbone app.
+I will add API routes to serve profile and experiences data as JSON, then add Backbone models and collections that fetch data from these routes.
+By the end of this phase, users will be able to edit and update their profiles in place, all inside a single Backbone app.
+They will also be able to create, edit, and delete job/education experiences.

 [Details][phase-two]